 On average, 390 of you search for a ‘Michelle Keegan workout’ on Google every month.
 Sadly, you’re probably sorely disappointed to see that the Corrie star is a pretty private gal – bar the time she featured on WH’s Going for Goal podcast, there’s as much info out there as there is water in the Sahara.
 But with all the digging I’ve done over the years, I’ve finally managed to form a reasonably solid interpretation of her exercise roster, which I’ve since given a go myself.

-My incentive was two-fold: to ascertain how Mich sustains her strong physique—please take a moment for her body at the end of this video, which she shared to launch her new swimwear line:
+My incentive was two-fold: to ascertain how Mich sustains her strong physique—please take a moment for her physique in these photo, which she shared from her trip to Dubai:

 And, secondly, to pinpoint what she does that gives her so much energy.
 If she’s not filming, she’s travelling, designing her own fashion line or attending red carpet events, and there’s never an eye bag in sight.
 I, meanwhile, am perennially tired, despite racking up around nine hours of sleep a night.
 Could this be owing to my usual workouts?
 Here’s what I found out.